datacraft-dsc/DEPs/README.md

 # About

-This is the Data Ecosystem Proposal project, which defines a set of standards for the development of interoperable, decentralised data ecosystems.
+This is the Data Ecosystem Proposal project, which defines a set of open standards for the development of interoperable, decentralised data ecosystems.

 You should consider adopting the DEP standards if: